-Grace Abella-Zata, President of IRC Philippines, interviewed Dindo Marzan, one of the Digital Transformation Leaders in the Philippines.
+Grace Abella-Zata, President of Kestria Philippines, interviewed Dindo Marzan, one of the Digital Transformation Leaders in the Philippines.

 Grace: Where is the Philippines in terms of digitalization?

 Dindo: The Philippines has long dominated the online landscape as dedicated users of telecommunication services and online content, extending the national identity of warmth and hospitality to the virtual space.
 So when True Digital Group (TDG) sought to expand operations in Southeast Asia, they were immediately drawn to the social media capital of the world.
 While Filipinos are skilled in quickly adapting to new technology, we have yet to make a massive cultural shift in terms of upgrading analogue processes to keep up in the new era.
 A company like TDG aims to help bridge that gap between tradition and modernization.

 What impact did the pandemic have on digitalization?